 Fax: +243 99 602 1510 or +243 996 021 511

 You can also get consular assistance from the Australian Embassy in Harare, Zimbabwe.

 Australian Embassy, Harare

 Phone: +263 24 2853 235 55, +263 24 2852471-6

 Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency, if you are unable to contact the above embassies you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you are unable to contact one of these embassies in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.